Introduction to Computer Security

 - Internal disciplinary action(s) up to and including termination of employment, as well as possible penalties, prosecution and the potential for sanctions / lawsuits

 The different links on ITS' Security Training page will...

-- Discuss the risks to your computer and the data it contains
+- Discuss the risks to your computer and portable devices and the data they contain

 If you have questions, please contact the ITS Support Center.